CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 The AR is now considered a full registrar.
 The AR now takes on the role of Registrar.

+## Enrollment status

+The AR responds to the POST of the voucher with the enrollment status as the reply to the POST, as per the enrollment status object defined in BRSKI 5.6.3.
+(XXX)

+The smartphone should POST the resulting enrollment status to the MASA, as per BRSKI 5.6.3.

 ## Smartphone enrolls

 At this stage of the smarkaklink protocol, the typical BRSKI exchange is